miguelraz/miguelraz.github.io/blog/juliawats.md

-@def title = "🚧WIP🚧: A most refined collection of Julia WATs "
+@def title = "🚧 WIP 🚧 A most refined collection of Julia WATs "

 This talk is inspired by the classic [Wat](https://www.destroyallsoftware.com/talks/wat) talk by Gary Bernhardt, applied to Julia.